gardener/gardener/README.md

 ## Setting up your own Gardener landscape in the Cloud

 The quickest way to test drive Gardener is to install it virtually onto an existing Kubernetes cluster, just like you would install any other Kubernetes-ready application.
-Launch your automatic installer [here](https://gardener.cloud/installer/)
+You can do this with our [Gardener Helm Chart](https://github.com/gardener/gardener/tree/master/charts/gardener).

-We also have a [Gardener Helm Chart](https://github.com/gardener/gardener/tree/master/charts/gardener).
 Alternatively you can use our [garden setup](https://github.com/gardener/garden-setup) project to create a fully configured Gardener landscape which also includes our [Gardener Dashboard](https://github.com/gardener/dashboard).

 ## Feedback and Support